yinaxiong/launch-hack/_sections/20-narrow-results.md

 Specifies the order in which items are sorted in the response.
 You can sort by ascending `sort=attribute.asc` and descending `sort=attribute.dsc`.
 You will want to replace *attribute* with the attribute name that should be used as the basis of the search.
 For Example: `/products(categoryPath.name="All%20Flat-Panel%20TVs")?sort=salePrice.dsc`

 ### [Pagination](/documentation#pagination-pagination)
 By default we include 10 results per page but you can request up to 100 results per page using `pageSize`.
-If your results are greater than 100 you can specify subsequent pages using `page`.
+If your results are greater then 100 you can specify subsequent pages using `page`.
 For Example: `/products(type=Movie)?pageSize=3&page=1000`

 ### [Facet](/documentation#facets-facets)
 The Facet functionality provides a separate summary of the results based on attribute and depth identified.
 For Example: `facet=color`